-What I'd have done is take the theme of resistance referenced in the Saren conversation and make that the main theme of the story.
-It would be foreshadowed early in the game (perhaps with a situation that was sort of a microcosm of the issue), and then it would be a lot more satisfying when Saren revealed that (not that it wasn't satisfying).
+What I'd have done is take the theme of defiance referenced in the Saren conversation and make that the main theme of the story.
+It would be foreshadowed early in the game (perhaps with a situation that was sort of a microcosm of the issue), and then it would be even more satisfying when Saren revealed that.
 While the player would have to be railroaded into choosing our side of the issue, I think that's okay because the game is sold on a power fantasy of you playing as this badass hero, so siding with the reason-before-resistance ideology would kind of contradict the entire feeling of the game.

 Mass Effect Andromeda went a completely different direction.
 In the beginning they sell the theme of "exploring a new land and finding a home".
 Unlike the previous games, this theme is at least consistent.
 It's there all throughout the game and one of Ryder's final lines after defeating the main villain can be (asked what the Nexus should be told) "Tell them we're home".
 That's an improvement.
 The only reason I didn't like it a lot more was because that particular theme is one that really doesn't resonate with me.
 Themes are a very person-relative thing and that's part of why two good people with the same philosophy on storytelling can disagree on which story is better.
-The idea of a 'home' doesn't just have any emotional significance to me (in fact it kind of has negative significance due to reactance bias).
+The idea of 'home' just doesn't have any emotional significance to me (in fact it kind of has negative significance due to reactance bias).